-The 3rd largest French consumer credit player wanted to "reactivate" its customers who had already used the credit part
+The 3rd largest French consumer credit player wanted to "reactivate" its customers who had already used the credit part.

 Dedicated to consumer credit, Natixis Financement, France's third largest consumer credit provider, develops revolving credit offers for the BPCE Group's banking networks that can be used on the Group's credit cards, as well as for the management of amortising personal loans.

-"We have a history of the behaviour of our customers to whom we direct marketing campaigns, mainly by email and SMS," explains Delphine Morin, Head of the Customer Knowledge division at Natixis Financement's Marketing and Innovation Department, which has €16.8 billion in outstanding consumer loans (2014).
+"We have an history of the behaviour of our customers to whom we direct marketing campaigns, mainly by email and SMS," explains Delphine Morin, Head of the Customer Knowledge division at Natixis Financement's Marketing and Innovation Department, which has €16.8 billion in outstanding consumer loans (2014).

 How can we better manage the reactivation of credit?